symonb/symonb.github.io/docs/drone/Filters/RPM_filter.md

 }
 ```

 After updating the notch filters' coefficients we can apply them for new measurements.
-Now we use weights to decrease impact or turn off the RPM filter if the frequency of the notch filter is beyond the useful range.
+Besides the well-known function `biquad_filter_apply_DF1` (you can use `biquad_filter_apply_DF2`), we use weights to decrease impact or turn off the RPM filter if the frequency of the notch filter is beyond the useful range.

 ```c
 // filters.h